Therapy Chiang Mai

 • Conduct psychological testing and assessments to clinically diagnose mood disorders or mental health conditions and other psychological issues under the guidance of a licensed psychiatrist for the administration of any prescription medication.

-• Work either as researcher or provide psychotherapy and counselling using various therapeutic techniques.
+• Work either as a researcher or provide psychotherapy and counselling using various therapeutic techniques.

 Training and Education:

 Psychiatrists are licensed medical doctors (MDs) who specialise in mental health.
-They complete medical school usually 6 years followed by a residency in psychiatry (usually 3 to 4 years)
+They complete medical school usually after 6 years of study, followed by a residency in psychiatry (usually 3 to 4 years)

 Training includes extensive clinical experience in diagnosing and treating mood disorders, psychiatric conditions and severe mental illnesses.